smithkirsten/lav-link/README.md

 [//]: <> (Briefly describe what you built and its features.
 What problem is the app solving?
 How does this application solve that problem?)

-Lav link is an application that allows users to search for bathrooms via zipcode or current location.
-Additionally users are allowed to filter through specific bathroom needs, such as: ADA accessible, transfriendly bathrooms, and changing tables.
-Upon searching with provided location and bathroom criteria, users will be directed to a results page where a list of bathrooms are provided that are sorted by closest distance to bathroom.
+Lav Link is an application that allows users to search for bathrooms via zip code or current location.
+Additionally users are allowed to filter through specific bathroom needs, such as: ADA accessible, unisex bathrooms, and changing tables.
+Upon searching with provided location and bathroom criteria, users will be directed to a results page where a list of bathrooms are provided that are sorted by their proximity to the user's current location.
 Users can either change preferences from the results page or click on a bathroom to view that bathrooms details page.
-The details page will show a user the name, distance, address, directions, a list of icons that represent the bathroom criteria that that bathroom provides, and a map with the location of the bathroom.
+The details page will show a user the name, distance, address, directions, and a list of icons that represent the bathroom criteria that that bathroom provides.
+The user is provided with a map with the location of the bathroom and can click a button or the map pin to obtain directions to the selected bathroom from their current location.